-Another common type of lavender is the French lavender or also known as fringed lavender.
-It may not be as widely grown as the other lavender species, but it is the type that produces flowers for potpourri and sachets.
+Another common type of lavender is the French lavender, also known as fringed lavender.
+It may not be as widely grown as the other lavender species, but it is the type that produces flowers for potpourri and scented sachets.

 Unlike the English lavender, it has light-scented flowers and won’t tolerate cold winters.
 It’s also larger, growing about 2 to 3 ft in height.
 The narrow and finely-toothed leaves, however, have a rosemary-like fragrance.